Wedding Venue Viewing Checklist: Complete Inspection Guide - Cheese Wedding Cake Shop

 Lighting Conditions Assessment

 Proper lighting can make or break your wedding venue's ambience and photographic potential.
-When assessing a venue's lighting conditions, carefully examine the windows and artificial adjustments available.
+When assessing a venue's lighting conditions, carefully examine the windows and the artificial lighting available.

 Consider seasonal variations that may affect your photography, as well as how lighting changes throughout your intended ceremony and reception times.
 Event areas can vary significantly in their lighting needs, depending on their specific function and the time of use.
 Consider that indoor tungsten lighting can create colour temperature inconsistencies in your photos.